koreanstig/week12employeetrackermysql/README.md

 Using node, inquirer, and MySQL I will be building a solution for managing a company's employees

 ## Installation
-In the command line "npm install"
+* In the command line run "npm install"
+* In mySQL make sure to have the schema's and seeds set up and run that
+* Change password entry in employeeTracker.js to whatever your pw is for mySQL
+* Go back to the command line and "node employeeTracker.js"

 ## Usage